o2r-project/erc-spec/docs/spec/index.md

 ```

 <div class="alert note" markdown="block">
-If using [md5]() files hashes for comparison, the set could include plain text files, for example the `text/*` [media types](https://en.wikipedia.org/wiki/Media_type) (see [IANA's full list of media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
+If using [md5]() file hashes for comparison, the set could include plain text files, for example the `text/*` [media types](https://en.wikipedia.org/wiki/Media_type) (see [IANA's full list of media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
 Of course the comparison set should include files which contain results of an analysis.
 </div>

 ## Security considerations